 Sharing video requires specific hardware requirements and needs the best performance possible.
 HDMI Share requires:

-HDMI Share requires a GPU that supports DirectX 11 and YUY2 color encoding.
+HDMI Share requires a GPU that supports DirectX 11.

 Getting the Best Performance from your HDMI Capture Card